-Help Your Team Deal With Ambiguity
+Use These Techniques to Help Your Team Deal with Ambiguity at Work

 What is Ambiguity?

 Acting and making decisions with incomplete information, adapting to change, working without complete direction, imagining what’s possible in an uncertain future, and knowing when to change your mind; are critical competencies no longer reserved for the executive floor.
 Everyone could use some help to deal with ambiguity at work.

 Dealing with uncertainty is not an easy task.
 But, tackling ambiguity head-on will save a lot of wasted time and emotional energy for you and your team, and you’ll prepare your team members for larger roles in the process.

 Of course, it’s more important than ever to really connect at a human level during ambiguous times.
 You need to understand what your team is thinking and feeling, and they need to know that you genuinely have their best interests at heart.

 7 Ways to Help Your Team Deal With Ambiguity at Work

 - Understand your own tolerance and reactions